wix-incubator/petri/mydoc/builtin_filters.md

         ...
 ```

-This configuration means that the country value for the the filter will be extracted be the order of the list, meanning first the reslover will try to find a header on the request with the name `SOME_HEADER_NAME` than the cookie and so on. take note that you can specify multpile header/cookie/param names and they will each be resolved by the order of the list.
+This configuration means that the country value for the the filter will be extracted by the order of the list.
+Meanning first the reslover will try to find a header on the request with the name `SOME_HEADER_NAME`, then the cookie and so on.
+Notice that you can specify multpile header/cookie/param names and they will each be resolved by the order of the list.
-the first time the resolver find a value the seoltion process completes.
+The first time the resolver finds a value the resolution process terminates.
-If not custom value was extracted the reslover defalt to the default beaviour
+If no custom value was extracted the reslover defalts to `defaultResolution`'s value